News and Hearsay

 For instance, I had a co-worker at my software job (Day job I hope to quit) who was intensely lazy.
 But this guy was responsible for some of the best automation tools our department has ever worked with.
 All this was as a result of the fact that he didn't like the grind of doing things the old way.
 Actually, as a result, he was given a new position where he was allowed to work on new tools for the company.
 I also think there was an uptick in his motivation as a result. :-)

 These days, most of us are obsessed with case studies of very successful people.
 It can be the next billion-dollar startup and its very proud team of founders or a YouTuber with over two million subscribers.
 Inevitably, we might find ourselves admiring and envying their success.
 However, it is understandable; the glitter of achievement is hard to ignore.
-But here's the thing: success is simply the result of hard work and patience, and we tend not to remember that.
+However, here's the thing: success is simply the result of hard work and patience, and we tend not to remember that.

 As I mentioned earlier, I was that guy who always sorted out the success stories.
-I would spend hours on YouTube watching videos of successful people and consuming their stories.
+I would spend hours on YouTube, watching videos of successful people and consuming their stories.
 I didn't know when it happened, but I suddenly found myself appreciating overcoming challenging situations.
 Take, for instance, our little venture Boomslank; not many outsiders are aware of what we do to get that one extra fan.

 I am saying all this to try to point out what matters: willpower.
 If success is a finished artwork/product, willpower is the skill that created it.
 By comparison, willpower is far more dynamic than success.
 Success is static; it is simply the end of the road.
 Willpower is more of an intrinsic attribute that goes with you wherever you go.
 No matter what your next venture is, your willpower will see you through.
-Your willpower is what determines whether you outlast, outperform, or defeat your opponents.
+Your willpower is what determines whether you outlast, outperform, and defeat your opponents.
 Success is simply what comes after you've done those things.
-Success is the veil; the cover people admire instead of what's underneath it, which is willpower.
+Success is the veil; the cover that people admire instead of what's underneath it, which is willpower.

 Unlike my brother David, I don't have any discernible talents.
 When I was much younger, I used to draw just like my brother David.
 But my dabbling in the arts slowly gave way to building things.
 For a while, I used to tinker with electronics and electricity (I got a lot of electric shocks as a kid).
 Then when we came to the US, my interest evolved into an interest in computers.
 When I graduated, my interest in computers gave way to entrepreneurship.